 However, if you do that you'll notice that the lower part will go below D2 (and I can't play below D2!).

-Why not transpose the clarinet of +9 instead of -3?
+Why not transpose the clarinet by +9 instead of -3?
 Perhaps you're just getting the wrong octave?
 Nope.
 Unless I'm becoming deaf, there's just one note being played at the beginning and that note is B2 (not B3) so the octave I'm trying to achieve is the correct one.
 Here, check by yourself: Tannhauser on Youtube

 So, what's going on?
 Is Wagner fooling with the woodwinds?
 Is the VST fooling with me?
 Is the score wrong?